Texas luxury home sales continue growth in 2015

 - In Dallas-Fort Worth, luxury sales grew 12.4%, rising to 1,088 homes sales from January to October 2015.
 The median price for luxury homes in Dallas reached $1,400,000.
 It took 37 more days for a luxury home in Dallas to sell compared to a typical home.

 - In San Antonio, $1 million-plus homes saw a 36.4% increase compared to the same time period in 2014.
 Although luxury homes accounted for less than 1% of the market, active listings increased 33% and median price was $1,298,375, the lowest compared to Austin, Houston, and Dallas.

 About the Texas Luxury Home Sales Report

-The Texas Luxury Home Sales Report is based on data from the Real Estate Center at Texas A&M University.
-The report analyzes sales data of homes priced at $1 million and higher in Austin, Dallas-Fort Worth, Houston, and San Antonio.
+The Texas Luxury Home Sales Report is based on data from The Real Estate Center at Texas A&M University and analyzes sales data of homes priced at $1 million and higher from January through August 2016 for six Metropolitan Statistical Areas (MSAs) in Texas.
 The Texas Association of REALTORS® distributes insights about the Texas housing market each month, including quarterly market statistics, trends among homebuyers and sellers, condominium and townhome sales, international trends, and more.

 About the Texas Association of REALTORS®